 Turn the heat down before adding spices to the pan.
 This prevents the paprika from burning and becoming bitter.

-Once you add paprika to the pan, fry it just for a few seconds at moderate temperature.
+Once you add paprika to the pan, fry it for a few seconds at a moderate temperature.
 This way, paprika will retain its red colour and sweet taste.

 When to add cream

 The single cream can curdle if boiled.
 Stir the cream into the soup at the end once you take the pot off the heat.

 Use at least one teaspoon of white wine vinegar to balance the flavours.